Hudsn/bakery/readme.md

 All we really did here in our `HomeHandler` is set the page title to `Home` and then let our `Bake` function take care of the rest.

 With our `HomeHandler` functional, let's give it a path in our router and call it done.
-Here's what our `main.go` looks like at the end:
+Here's what our `main.go` looks like at the end.

+Note that you probably won't want or need to use all of these different handler types, these were just included for a more comprehensive example:

 ```go
 //example/main.go